F-1 Regulations and Requirements

 On-campus employment is limited to 20 hours a week when school is in session during fall and spring semesters and 40 hours a week during University vacations and summer vacation.
 On-campus employment information for F-1 and J-1 students is available.

-In order for international students to work off-campus, they must obtain the proper work authorization through the CIP and/or the U.S. Citizenship and Immigration Services (USCIS).
+In order for international students to work off-campus, they must obtain the proper work authorization through the GEO and/or the U.S. Citizenship and Immigration Services (USCIS).

 For F-1 students, off-campus work authorization options are: